-In addition, a new diet always comes with a certain feeling of insecurity.
+In addition, a new diet always comes with a certain insecurity.

 And it is precisely this unpleasant feeling that I want to take away from you with this fasting challenge.

-Utilizing this 30-day challenge, you can start intermittent fasting confidently, without risking your health or fretting about annoying mistakes.
+This 30-day challenge allows you to start intermittent fasting confidently without risking your health or fretting about annoying mistakes.

 In short, I’ve invested time and experience into this fasting challenge so you can take all the guesswork out of losing weight.